Designing a Minimal Retrieve-and-Read System for Open-Domain Question Answering: Appendix

 \paragraph{Experimental Results} Figure~\ref{fig:nq_tqa} shows the EM and docker-level system footprint when each of the discussed strategies is applied to DPR.
 In the case of the EfficientQA dataset, the step-wise evaluation result on the test set cannot be reported because the answer set is not publicly available.
 On the other hand, for NQ and Trivia, we present the step-wise accuracy on the test set along with that on the dev set to show how the strategies affect the actual performance on the test set.
 The evaluation results of all the cases are presented in Table~\ref{table:overall}.

-Let us define the relative performance drop at step $t$ as $\frac{\text{EM}_{t-1} - \text{EM}_{t}}{\text{EM}_{t-1}}$ where $\text{EM}_{t}$ is the EM score at the $t$-th phase.
+Let us define the relative performance drop at step $t$ as the percentage of $\frac{\text{EM}_{t-1} - \text{EM}_{t}}{\text{EM}_{t-1}}$ where $\text{EM}_{t}$ is the EM score at the $t$-th phase.
 As shown in the figures and the table, applying the methods to different datasets does not show consistent trends.
 Because the EfficientQA dataset is constructed in the same way as NQ~\citep{efficientqa}, the trends on these two datasets are similar except that changing the backbone from BERT to MobileBERT (\S 2.2.1) results in a significant relative performance drop of 8.21\% on the dev set of NQ while the value is only 0.18\% on EfficientQA.
 On the other hand, the same change results in about 4\% of relative performance \emph{gain} on Trivia.
 A different phenomenon also appears when the retriever encoders are shared (\S 2.2.2) that the accuracy rises on EfficientQA and NQ while it drops on Trivia.

-The percentage of the ratio of the final accuracy to the performance at the starting point also differs among the datasets: 93.3\% and 89.0\%\footnote{36.0 is used as an approximation for the accuracy of DPR on the EfficientQA test set, which is reported as 36 in \href{https://github.com/google-research-datasets/natural-questions/tree/master/nq_open}{https://github.com/google-research-datasets/natural-questions/tree/master/nq\_open}.} on the EfficientQA dev and test set, 87.6\%, 87.5\%, and 85.4\% on the NQ dev set, Trivia dev set, and Trivia test set, respectively, but 78.5\% on the NQ test set.
+The percentage of the final accuracy to the accuracy at the start also differs among the datasets: 93.3\% and 89.0\%\footnote{36.0 is used as an approximation for the accuracy of DPR on the EfficientQA test set, which is reported as 36 in \href{https://github.com/google-research-datasets/natural-questions/tree/master/nq_open}{https://github.com/google-research-datasets/natural-questions/tree/master/nq\_open}.} on the EfficientQA dev and test set, 87.6\%, 87.5\%, and 85.4\% on the NQ dev set, Trivia dev set, and Trivia test set, respectively, but 78.5\% on the NQ test set.
 While the gap between the percentages on the dev and test set is small on Trivia, the value is considerably large on NQ.
 Also, the gap between the dev and test set accuracy divided by the latter is about 7\% on EfficientQA and NQ, while it is only 2\% on Trivia.

 Meanwhile, a common observation is that passage filtering (\S 2.1), embedding dimension reduction (\S 2.2.1), and unifying the retriever and the reader through knowledge distillation (\S 2.2.3) consistently result in the drop of accuracy.
 The relative performance drop of each of the methods is 7.40\%, 4.08\%, and 3.39\% on the EfficientQA dev set, 7.61\%, 1.67\%, and 3.38\% on the NQ dev set, 12.07\%, 2.14\%, and 3.97\% on the NQ test set, 7.37\%, 4.60\%, 7.12\% on the Trivia dev set, and 8.60\%, 4.25\%, 8.03\% on the Trivia test set.\footnote{Figure 1 of \citet{memory} also shows the trade-off between the index size and system accuracy.
 Note that the implementation details of their passage filtering and embedding dimension reduction are different from ours.}